cmjarreau/synoptic-timeline/README.md

 ![Future Projection Off](./images/FutureProjectionOff.png)
 ![Future Projection On](./images/FutureProjectionOn.png)

-The timeline chart area expands and allows the user to set the metric state for a given date (a weight change by a given date)
+Once enabled, the chart expands and allows the user to set future metric states for specific dates.
 ![Future Projection Graph](./images/FutureProjectionGraph.png)

-We maintain detailed patient data that allows us to leverage precision medicine expertise, genetic information, and AI to create an optimal path to achieve the state through work with the clinician as well as lifestyle factors.

-Over time, we can accurately model many future outcomes as our data becomes more comprehensive.
+With access to comprehensive patient data, precision medicine becomes possible: clinicians can model health outcomes tailored to the individual.
+Importantly, projecting changes to a single metric (for example a 10lb weight reduction) is likely to impact other related metrics.
+This interconnected modeling makes the timeline a powerful tool - much like tuning a car, adjusting one parameter can potentially reveal how the whole system responds.
+As data accumulates over time, these projections become increasingly accurate, providing clinicians and patiens with actionable insights for long-term health.